victorhponcec/tutorial-aws-vpc-internet-gateway/README.md

 ```
 # EC2 Instance
-We can now create and place our EC2 instance in the public zone.
+We can now create and place our EC2 instance in the public subnet.
 We need to associate to the instance the two security groups just created and the key pair.

 ```
 #EC2 Instances